Minor-Universal Graph for Graphs on Surfaces: Proofs of the lemmas

 \begin{myfigure} \scalebox{1}{ \begingroup\makeatletter\ifx\SetFigFont\undefined \gdef\SetFigFont#1#2#3#4#5{ \reset@font\fontsize{#1}{#2pt} \fontfamily{#3}\fontseries{#4}\fontshape{#5} \selectfont} \fi\endgroup

 } \end{myfigure}

-The graph $G_1$ is then obtained from $G$ where each $T_i$ is replaced by $T'_i$ which is outerplanar.
+The graph $G_1$ is then obtained from $G$ by replacing each $T_i$ with its blown-up version $T'_i$.
 This is possible because the walk along the boundary of the outerface of $T_i$ and $T'_i$ are isomorphic, so $T'_i$ can be plugged into $T_i$ by keeping the plane embedding of $G$.